Bill Nye: Science advocacy

 In the early 2000s, Nye assisted in the development of a small sundial included in the Mars Exploration Rover missions.
 Known as MarsDial, in addition to tracking time, it had small colored panels to provide a basis for color calibration.
 From 2005 to 2010, Nye was the vice president of The Planetary Society, an organization that advocates space science research and the exploration of other planets, particularly Mars.
 He became the organization's second Executive Director in September 2010 when Louis Friedman stepped down.
+On his 15th anniversary as CEO, the organization announced Nye was stepping down and transitioning into two new roles as Vice Chair of the Board of Directors and the newly created role of Chief Ambassador.